 Hi I’m Oliver Demuth,

-I’m a scientific illustrator, paleoartist and Palaeobiology MSc student at the University of Bristol.
-I graduated from the Zurich University of the Arts (ZHdK) in June 2017, where I studied Scientific Visualization, and I will graduate ‘with Distinction’ from the Master of Science in Palaeobiology programme at the University of Bristol in February.
+I’m a scientific illustrator, paleoartist and research technician at The Royal Veterinary College (RVC).
+I have a BA from the Zurich University of the Arts (ZHdK), where I studied Scientific Visualization, and I will graduate ‘with Distinction’ from the Master of Science in Palaeobiology programme at the University of Bristol in February.
 I draw and paint dinosaurs and other prehistoric animals for publications and work on biomechanics and 3D computional modelling.

 For commissions please contact me here.

 In 2013 Emanuel Tschopp and Octávio Mateus described a new species of diplodocid sauropod.
 The specimen was excavated in the famous Howe Quarry near Shell in Wyoming in 1990 and 1991.
 This is the same quarry in which Barnum Brown made some of his most numerous findings.
 A team of the Sauriermuseum Aathal (SMA) reopened … Continue reading The skull of Kaatedocus siberi

 This is a fossil ammonite from Middle Jurassic (Callovian), 165 million years ago, from Mikhaylov in the region of Ryazan, Russia.
 It seems to be some kind of Kosmoceras (Waagen 1869) but I’m not quite sure which species, it might be a Kosmoceras (S. Str.) baylei (Tintant 1963).